amitrajpurkar/tuneinwithmac/docs/cloudapps.md

 * google drive and google docs comes to rescue..
 * alternatives for "word, excel ppt" == docs, sheets, slides
 * internet says, try beautiful.ai as ppt alternative... yet to be researched
-* whatsapp also helped me to switch work between devices
+* whatsapp also helped me to switch work between devices and sharing documents